tamarsaa/Interactive_Data_Dashboard_FinalProject_CS50python/README.md

 #### https://youtu.be/RdP_P7Ka9P0

 ### Introduction
 This project is an interactive data dashboard built using Dash, Plotly, and Pandas.
 The application allows users to upload CSV files, visualize the data in a table, and create bar charts based on selected columns.
 The dashboard also features an undo button to reset the data to its original state.
-This tool aims to simplify data analysis tasks and make it accessible even to those without technical expertise in data science.
+This tool aims to simplify data analysis tasks and make it accessible even to those without technical expertise.

 ### Motivation
 As someone interested in making data analysis accessible to everyone, I developed this tool to help users gain insights from their data without needing extensive technical knowledge.
 This project was a valuable learning experience, allowing me to delve into Dash app development and data handling.
 By working on this project, I aimed to bridge the gap between raw data and meaningful visualizations, providing users with a straightforward interface to interact with their data.